RWS/studio-api-docs/apiconcepts/projectautomation/adding_translation_memories.md

 >
 >Pre-translate does not use Machine Translation Providers by default.
 To use this provider in a pre-translate task remember to set the NoTranslationMemoryMatchFoundAction property to ApplyAutomatedTranslation see [Pre-translate Settings](pre_translate_settings.md)

-Adding SDL BeGlogal Enterprise Machine Translation Provider --
+Adding  BeGlobal Enterprise Machine Translation Provider --

-SDL BeGlobal Enterprise Edition is a domain based machine translation provider used to provide high quality machine translations for specific application domains.
+ BeGlobal Enterprise Edition is a domain based machine translation provider used to provide high quality machine translations for specific application domains.
 The URI should be in the form:

 languageweavermt.http[s]://[USERKEY:@]HOST:PORT?apimodel=[SOAP|REST]
 The credential should be your Beglobal API key.

 > [!NOTE]
 >
->To use this provider you must have a SDL BeGlobal Online account or a SDL BeGlobal server installed within your company.
+>To use this provider you must have a  BeGlobal Online account or a  BeGlobal server installed within your company.

 # [C#](#tab/tabid-9)
 ```CS